eXascaleInfolab/PyExPool/README.md

 		NOTE: > 0 (1 ..
 ExecPool._KILLDELAY) for the apps terminated by the execution pool
 			(resource constrains violation or ExecPool exception),
 			== 0 for the crashed apps
-	wkslim  - worker processes limit (max number) on the job postponing if any;
+	wkslim  - worker processes limit (max number) on the job postponing if any, the job is postponed until at most this number of worker procs operate;
 		requires _LIMIT_WORKERS_RAM
 	chtermtime  - chained termination: None - disabled, False - by memory, True - by time;
 		requires _CHAINED_CONSTRAINTS